 Steven Cardoza is a partner in the Finance and Bankruptcy Practice Group specializing in commercial finance law in the firm's Orange County office.
-He is the head of the practice group's transactional team.
-A former member of the Firm's Executive Committee, Mr. Cardoza currently serves as Chair of the Firm's Partner Compensation Committee.
+Mr. Cardoza has served on the Firm's Executive Committee and as Chair of the Firm's Partner Compensation Committee.

 Areas of Practice